 Epiphany is considered as self-realization.
-It also means manifestation of Christ but this meaning is far cry from epiphany demonstrated in “A Portrait of the Artist as a Young Man”.
+It also means manifestation of Christ but this meaning is far cry from epiphany demonstrated in “A Portrait of the Artist as a Young Man” as one of its major themes.
 James Joyce uses epiphany for the purpose of self-absorption; sudden consciousness of mind concerning to something is what epiphany is in the eyes of James Joyce.
 He defines epiphany as sudden awareness of soul.
 Character development of Stephen Dedalus proves command of writer on use of epiphany in “A Portrait of the Artist as a Young Man”.

-Novel is story of an artist named Stephen Dedalus.
+Novel is the story of an artist through the analysis of character of Stephen Dedalus in A Portrait of the Artist as a Young man.
 His thinking is different from the mob.
 He is member of society but mentally divergent from others.
 He can’t balance art and religion.
 He neither totally accepts religion nor does completely reject it.
 Development of Stephen Dedalus in form of epiphany is evident from first chapter.
 Incident of punishment is significant in this regard.
-Father punishes innocent Stephon.
-He collects strength and complains the reactor.
+Father punishes innocent Stephen.
+He collects strength and complains the rector.
 He suddenly realizes that he has become brave and justice has been prevailed.

 Besides, there are many other occasions that show use of epiphany in “A Portrait of the Artist as a Young Man”.
 After victory of justice, in Chapter II, Stephen hears talk between his father and Father Conmee.
 They talk about pandybat incident.
 He abruptly realizes that he was kept in dark and no action was taken against the Father.
 He also realizes that his father is no more his friend due to which his hatred against him increases day by day.
 Furthermore, he starts sees things differently.
 He starts realizing difference between right and wrong.
 In other words, he becomes mature too early that ultimately completes his development as an artist.
 His ability of setting aside every relation as well as religious thought unintentionally helps him becoming an artist.